 A Short History of the AAAPB

 AAAPB was established largely through the efforts of Dr. Del Sherlock, psychologist and founding member of AAAPB, who studied brain asymmetry for her PhD at Monash University.
-While attending the 1995 ‘Australian Psychological Society Conference’ in Cairns she was encouraged to by the potential of Biofeedback for self-regulation.
-A network of interested psychologists started to meet at workshops presented by biofeedback specialists and eventually became members of the U.S. based Association for Applied Psychophysiology and Biofeedback (AAPB).
+While attending the 1995 ‘Australian Psychological Society Conference’ in Cairns she was encouraged by the potential of Biofeedback for 'self-regulation'.
+A network of interested psychologists started to meet at workshops presented by biofeedback specialists, and eventually became members of the U.S. based Association for Applied Psychophysiology and Biofeedback (AAPB).

-The Australia Pacific Rim Chapter of the iSNR was established in 1999 in Brisbane.
-Since then the organisation grew steadily and attracted people from various professional disciplines conducting neurotherapy training and research. iSNR has supported education and the promotion of excellence in the field of neurotherapy and the promotion of the acceptance of this discipline by society.
+The Australia Pacific Rim Chapter of the International Society of Neurofeedback and Research (iSNR) was established in 1999 in Brisbane, attracting people from various professional disciplines conducting neurotherapy training and research. iSNR has supported education and the promotion of excellence in the field of neurotherapy and the promotion of the acceptance of this discipline by society.